 Our Morning Offering – 12 May – “Mary’s Month” – Wednesday of the Sixth Week of Easter

 The Memorare By St Bernard (1090-1153) Mellifluous Doctor

 REMEMBER, O most gracious Virgin Mary, that never was it known, that anyone who fled to thy protection, implored thy help, or sought thy intercession was left unaided.
 Inspired by this confidence, I fly unto thee, O Virgin of virgins, my Mother, to thee do I come, before thee I stand, sinful and sorrowful.
 O Mother of the Word Incarnate, despise not my petitions but in thy mercy hear and answer me.
 Amen

 (The Express Novena you will recall, is 9 times the Memorare)

-Saint of the Day – 12 May – Saint Germanus of Constantinople (c 640-733) Bishop Constantinople from 715 to 730, Defender of the Doctrine of the Church both against Monothelitism and Iconoclasm, poet, hymnist, spiritual writer, some of his works being used and quoted for centuries and still today.
+Saint of the Day – 12 May – Saint Germanus of Constantinople (c 640-733) Bishop of Constantinople from 715 to 730, Defender of the Doctrine of the Church both against Monothelitism and Iconoclasm, Poet, Hymnist, Spiritual writer, some of his works being used and quoted still today.
 Born in c 640 in Constantinople and died on 12 May 733 at Platonium of natural causes at an advanced age.
 Tradition depicts Germanus as much more determined in his position, even winning a debate on the matter with Constantine, Bishop of Nacoleia, a leading Iconoclast.
 Pope Gregory II (term 715-731), a fellow Iconodule, praised Germanus’ “zeal and steadfastness.“

 The Roman Martyrology includes him today and states: “At Constantinople, Saint Germanus, a Bishop distinguished by virtues and learning, who, with great courage, reprehended Leo the Isaurian, for promulgating an edict against holy images.”